-This paper investigates the possibility of structurally estimating discounting parameters and testing corresponding counterfactual predictions for behavior out-of-sample.
-Interestingly, very little research makes use of such potential value in the articulation and estimation of structural models of discounting.
-Structural estimates of discount factors or discount rates have been used for comparison to market interest rates (e.g., Hausman, 1979), for comparison across samples, time, or elicitation and estimation strategies (e.g., Coller and Williams, 1999; Frederick, Loewenstein and O'Donoghue, 2002; Meier and Sprenger, 2015; Andersen et al., 2008), to assess differences in patience across subpopulations (e.g., Kirby, Petry and Bickel, 1999; Tanaka, Camerer and Nguyen, 2010; Harrison et al., 2002; Dohmen, Falk, Huffman and Sunde, 2010; Lawrance, 1991; Warner and Pleeter, 2001), to conduct welfare analyses (e.g., Laibson, 1997), and to conduct standard counterfactual exercises without out-of-sample testing (e.g., for how price changes should alter demand (Mahajan and Tarozzi, 2011)).
-When structural estimates or related measures are used in out-of-sample exercises, the analysis has often been indirect, linking differences in measured patience to differences in other behaviors without an articulated model for the relationship (e.g., Chabris, Laibson, Morris, Schuldt and Taubinsky, 2008b; Meier and Sprenger, 2008, 2012, 2010; Ashraf, Karlan and Yin, 2006; Dohmen, Falk, Huffman and Sunde, 2006; Castillo, Ferraro, Jordan and Petrie, 2011).
-Though such correlational exercises yield valuable insights, they could potentially be made more powerful by directly employing the theoretical parameters in developing the out-of-sample prediction.2
+&lt;sup>3What structural models have been used for is for comparison to market interest rates (Hausman, 1979), for comparison across samples, time, or elicitation and estimation strategies (Coller and Williams, 1999; Frederick, Loewenstein and O'Donoghue, 2002; Meier and Sprenger, 2015; Andersen et al., 2008), to assess differences in patience across subpopulations (Kirby, Petry and Bickel, 1999; Tanaka, Camerer and Nguyen, 2010; Harrison et al., 2002; Dohmen, Falk, Huffman and Sunde, 2010; Lawrance, 1991; Warner and Pleeter, 2001), to conduct welfare analyses (Laibson, 1997), and to conduct standard counterfactual exercises without out-of-sample testing (e.g., for how price changes should alter demand (Mahajan and Tarozzi, 2011)).

+measures are used in out-of-sample prediction exercises, the analysis has often been indirect, linking differences in measured patience to differences in other behaviors without an articulated model for the precise relationship between the two (Chabris, Laibson, Morris, Schuldt and Taubinsky, 2008b; Meier and Sprenger, 2008, 2012, 2010; Ashraf, Karlan and Yin, 2006; Dohmen, Falk, Huffman and Sunde, 2006; Castillo, Ferraro, Jordan and Petrie, 2011).
+Though such correlational exercises yield valuable insights, they could potentially be made more powerful by directly employing the theoretical parameters in developing the out-of-sample prediction.